sourcebitsllc/Asset-Generator-Mac/README.md

 [Grab the latest build here.](https://github.com/sourcebitsllc/Asset-Generator-Mac/releases)

-## Features
+# Features

 - Generates iOS, watchOS assets.
 - Partial support for Mac OS assets.
 - Accepts any image file type supported by iOS, watchOS or Mac OS.

+# Notes

 - It does **not** scale or compress your assets.
 You need to prepare all different sizes yourself.
-- You need to create Images.xcassets in Xcode beforehand.
+- You need to create Images.xcassets library in Xcode beforehand.

 # About